everappz/everappz.github.io/content/products/_index.md

 <div class="hx:mb-6 hx:text-center">
 {{< hextra/hero-paragraph >}}
-Discover the full range of Everappz applications designed to enhance your music and media experience.
+Discover the full range of Everappz applications designed to enhance your media experience.
 Each product offers powerful features and seamless integration with iOS and macOS.
 {{< /hextra/hero-paragraph >}}
 </div>